← Back to Terms

 3. Customer disclosure

-4. No guaranteed income or automatic payout
+4. No guaranteed income or automatic reward payment

 5. Student, campus and under-18 safeguards